-PBGC recognizes a single-employer program liability for trusteed, terminated and probable plan terminations.
+The PV of future benefits is the estimated liability for future pension benefits that PBGC is or will be obligated to pay the participants of trusteed plans and the net liability for plans pending termination and trusteeship.
+PBGC recognizes a single-employer program liability for trusteed or terminated plans and probable plan terminations.
 The liability is PBGC's best estimate of the losses, net of plan assets, and the PV of expected recoveries (from sponsors and members of their controlled group) for plans that are likely to terminate in the future.
-PBGC recognizes a multiemployer program liability for future financial assistance to insolvent plans and to plans deemed probable to becoming insolvent.
+PBGC uses assumptions to adjust the value of those future payments to reflect the time value of money (by discounting) and the probability of payment (by means of decrements, such as for death or retirement).
+PBGC also includes anticipated expenses to settle the benefit obligation in the determination of the PV of future benefits.